Leading advertising CEO TO chair Creative Industries Trade and Investment board

 Creative industries exports in services and goods are currently worth more than £40 billion, with films produced in British studios such as 'Star Wars: The Last Jedi', 'Beauty and the Beast', 'Wonder Woman' and albums from artists Little Mix, Ed Sheeran and Michael Ball.
 There are also more than 2,000 active video games companies in the UK, such as Rockstar North, King and Rebellion and together they employ 30,000 people.

-Speaking ahead of the Creativity is Great event in Lisbon, as part of the festival’s Web Summit, Minister for Digital and the Creative Industries, Margot James, said: "The UK’s creative industries are globally renowned and by boosting our support we will make sure our brilliant British talent can reach new markets."
+Speaking ahead of the Creativity is Great event in Lisbon, the Minister, said: "The UK’s creative industries are globally renowned and by boosting our support we will make sure our brilliant British talent can reach new markets."

 Through the Export Strategy, launched in August, the Department for International Trade has set out the target of increasing total UK exports to 35 per cent of GDP – an increase of five per cent from current levels – to transform the UK into one of the G7’s most successful exporting powers.